isonsandrak-wq/FraudStrategy/README.md

 ---

-*These strategies were developed during my work at HealthEquity, EBTH, and Genpact.
-They have been anonymized and generalized for portfolio showcase.*
+*These strategies were developed for use during my SQL Saturdays classes and work in DataBricks SQL Spark.*